MomomeYeah/Flask-CLIPlus/README.md

 ## TODO

-* better handle scenario where first token isn't a CRUD
-* entering a wildcard with a value like {id} seems to make further autocomplete not process
+* entering a wildcard with a value like {id} seems to make further autocomplete not process, but directory listing returned instead.
+Figure out a way to fix this, or just replace {id} with something else, e.g. (id)?
 * param names/values with spaces: handle these or not?
 Use quotes?